ftrotter/ZZermelo/documentation/BasicInstall.md

 The installer pulls down the the zermelo package, which contains the API backend, and all avaialble view packages, such as zermelobladetabular and zermelobladecard.
-The installer will also move zermelo assets such as Javascript and CSS files to support the view packages into the public/vendor/CareSet directory.
+The installer will also move zermelo assets such as Javascript and CSS files to support the view packages into the public/vendor/Care Set directory.

-After running these commands, you will have a new app/Reports directory in your laravel project where the Zermelo report classes will be placed.
+After running these commands, you will have a new app/Reports directory in your laravel project where the ZZermelo report classes will be placed.

 The installer will also create a _zermelo_cache databse and a _zermelo_config database.
 The cache database retains a cached view of the query resulting from each report, and it's usage is configured